zephyrproject-rtos/zephyr/doc/guides/debugging/probes.rst

 This probe is realized by programming the OpenSDA microcontroller with DAPLink OpenSDA firmware.
 NXP provides `OpenSDA DAPLink Board-Specific Firmwares`_.

-Before you program the firmware, make sure to install the debug host tools first.
+Install the debug host tools before you program the firmware.

 As with all OpenSDA debug probes, the steps for programming the firmware are: